Okay, here’s the situation:

 We can almost hear you thinking:

-“If all is that simple, why the heck shall I spend time and money on plagiarism detections unable to discover duplications?”
+“If all is that simple, why shall I spend time and money on plagiarism detections unable to discover duplications?”

 Don’t get rattled!

-First, not all plagiarism checkers are created equal.
+First, not all plagiarism checkers work the same way.
 (Spoiler alert: ours recognizes synonyms.)
-And second, some tricks exist to help you discover this type of plagiarism in texts; in this article, we are going to share them.
+Second, there are some tricks to help you discover this type of plagiarism in texts; in this article, we are going to share them.
 But first things first:

 What’s So Tricky About Synonymization?